cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 D --> P["📒 Plaintext"]
 {% endmermaid %}

-In the diagram above, Alice encrypts a message using Bob's public key.
+In the diagram above, Alice encrypts a message using Bob's **public key**.
 The encrypted message can be then sent to Bob.
-Bob decrypts the message using his private key.
+Bob decrypts the message using his **private key**.
 Note that the public key is available to everyone (including Alice), while the private key is only known to Bob.
-So only Bob (with the private key) can decrypt the message.
+So only Bob (with his private key) can decrypt the message.

 [//]: # (------ How it works mathematically -------------------------------------------------------------------)

-Asymmetric encryption can be formalized mathematically using encryption and decryption functions similar to symmetric encryption, but with the distinction that it uses two different keys: **public** and **private** keys.
+Asymmetric encryption can be formalized mathematically using encryption and decryption functions similar to symmetric encryption, but with the distinction that it uses two different keys.

 Let's denote: